MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 - `name`: A descriptive name for your dev container.
 - `image`: The Docker image to use, in this case, the latest version of a Rust environment.
 [Microsoft maintains a collection of base images for many programming language environments](https://hub.docker.com/r/microsoft/vscode-devcontainers), but you can also create your own!
 - `customizations`: Adds useful configurations to VS Code, like installing the Rust Analyzer extension.
-When you search for VSCode extensions on the marketplace, you will find the string identifier of each extension in its sidebar.
+When you search for VSCode extensions on the marketplace, you will find the string identifier of each extension in its sidebar (i.e `rust-lang.rust-analyzer`).
 Adding extensions here ensures other developers on your project have them installed in their dev containers automatically.
+Remember, we are trying to get rid of manually installing a bunch of software.
 - `postCreateCommand`: A command to run after the container is created.
 In our case, we do not need to install anything extra for us to print a simple string in Rust.
 ``` json
 {